 In this travel guide for Canada, you’ll find everything that you could need to start your adventure.
 We’ll cover topics ranging from “getting a Canadian visa” to “how to spend as little money as possible” and “where the best parties are.”
 With these insider tips to backpacking around Canada, you’ll be an expert in no time, ya hoser.

 Canada is a massive country with tons of things to do and see!
 From kayaking around Vancouver Island to partying in Montreal to attending a rodeo in Calgary, Canada’s got it all.
-It’s the goal of this Canadian travel guide to help travelers get the most out their backpacking trip by giving them plenty of ideas and tips on what to do and where to go.
+It’s the goal of this Canadian travel guide to help travelers get the most out of their backpacking trip by giving them plenty of ideas and tips on where to stay in Canada and, most importantly, what to do.